useflyyer/proxy/README.md

 We made this for [Flayyer.com](https://flayyer.com?ref=github) to enable developers to create content-aware marketing and social images.
 Beware this is intended to use inside Flayyer templates created with [`create-flayyer-app`](https://github.com/flayyer/create-flayyer-app).

+**Note: This proxy service is only available and allowed for Flayyer templates where bypassing CORS is necessary for images or data.**

 ## Usage

 Install this dependency: